In a nutshell

 Want more tips for city tours in Lisbon?
 Sure, you’ll find them in this article:

 That was our list of the 22 most beautiful sights in Lisbon.
 Have you been there?
-Do you know any other Lisbon highlight that we missed on our list?
+Do you know any other attraction in Lisbon that we missed on our list?
 Please share more in the comments, we’re excited to hear about them!